 This paper has described the work-in-progress of a java client-server controller for a digital model railroad.
 The control software does accomplish its objective of maintaining control of multiple digital locomotives each running on the same track layout while at the same time allowing users around the world to manually control the operation of the trains using a java applet running in a web browser.
 A video camera is connected to the web server showing the users a video stream of the train system.
 The java client allows the user to: stop, reverse, and change the speed of any train (by address).
 Also, the user can switch any of the computer connected turnouts on the layout.
-The control software constantly monitors reed contact sensors to keep track of each train's location and direction, and is continuously performing collision avoidance testing.
+The control software constantly performing collision avoidance testing.

 The project was initiated to provide an interesting, experimental platform for the study of controlling a real-time system over the world wide web with a java client-server architecture.
-This laboratory platform requires students to utilize and exercise their knowledge of mathematics, physics, engineering, http://ce millergrille edu/anyahatar/an/OF: -- "
+This laboratory platform requires students to utilize and exercise their knowledge of mathematics, physics, engineering, httm://ce millergy/ille edu/aurahatar/antosia--- na. ...